 Even the finest photographers have trouble capturing the light that turns the vast Messolongi lagoon golden at sunset.
 Situated between two lagoons, Messolongi (from the Italian mezzo laghi, hence its alternative spelling, Messolonghi) is a flat city, beloved of cyclists and family-friendly.

-Echoes of the Greek Revolution abound: Lord Byron died here, inspiring hundreds of Philhellenes to support the Cause, and national poet of Greece, Dionysios Solomos, immortalised the famous siege in an epic poem.
-The lagoon is a fisherman’s tale of cinematic proportions, made up of ‘corrals’, or special fishing enclosures, weirs that fiddle a little with the water flow, fishing huts on stilts, flat-bottomed boats and the islets of Kleisova and Agios Sostis; sights that will have you clicking your camera nonstop.
-Here in Western Greece, Messolongi shares its secrets.
+Echoes of the Greek Revolution abound: Lord Byron died here, inspiring hundreds of Philhellenes to support the uprising against the Turks, and the national poet of Greece, Dionysios Solomos, immortalised the subsequent siege in an epic poem.
+Meanwhile, the lagoon is a fisherman’s tale of cinematic proportions, made up of ‘corrals’ (or special fishing enclosures), weirs that fiddle a little with the water flow, fishing huts on stilts, flat-bottomed boats and the islets of Kleisova and Agios Sostis… sights that will have you clicking your camera nonstop.

 What to do in Messolongi